 Programs school website.
 Most of these programs are related to curricular units as well as being provided to students in recognition of positive behavior.
 Assessments The District IIO Elementary Schools use a variety of assessments to measure student performance and growth.
 Results of these measures provide teachers with the information needed to develop appropriate lessons and improve instruction for all students.
 These assessments are generally administered three times per year (fall, winter, and spring) and assess the areas of reading, mathematics, and social development.
 Kindergarten &amp; First Grade Early Reading: Early Reading is a suite of short timed assessments that provide information about early reading and language development.
 Each test is individually administered by a teacher or trained test administrator and provides information about concepts of print, phonemic awareness, phonics, and word decoding.
 Kindergarten &amp; First Grade Early Math: Early Math is a suite of short timed assessments that provide information about early numeracy development.
 Each test is individually administered by a teacher or trained test administrator and provides information about number recognition, number counting, number order, and number relations.
 First-Fifth Grade CBM-Reading: CMB-Reading is a simple and accurate tool to measure reading fluency.
 Reading fluency is the ability to read text accurately and at a rate that is age-appropriate.
 Students read three short stories and the teacher counts the number of words read correctly during each one-minute timing.
 Monitoring fluency is important to a child's overall reading development and comprehension.
 Second-Fifth Grade aReading and aMath: aReading and aMath are computer-adaptive assessments of broad reading and math skills that are individualized for each student.
 Results help teachers know if students are mastering grade level material, as well as monitor growth between testing periods.
 Developmental Reading Assessment (DRA): The DRA is an individually administered assessment of a student's reading level, accuracy, fluency, and comprehension.
 The DRA provides teachers with information that helps them determine a student's independent reading level and to focus on specific goals that the student needs to learn next.
 Social, Academic, Emotional, Behavior Risk Screener (SAEBRS): The SAEBRS is a universal screening tool completed by teachers to evaluate a child's social development.
 Results assist teachers and other support professionals in creating a positive school climate, as well as helping students develop positive relationships with peers and adults.
-Minnesota Comprehensive Assessment Test - II (MCA-III) .
+Minnesota Comprehensive Assessment Test - II (MCA-II).
 The MN Comprehensive Assessment Test evaluates student progress toward achievement of high standards in reading and math at the 3 rd , 4 th , and 5 th grade level.
 The 5 th grade students have an additional test in science.
 This information is used to implement improvement strategies and to celebrate our successes.
 The MN Comprehensive Assessment Tests are administered in April.
 Please refer to the school calendar for exact dates.
-What if I choose not to have my student participate in statewide assessments?
-Parents/guardians have a right to not have their student participate in state-required standardized assessments.
-Minnesota Statutes require the department to provide information about statewide assessments to parents/ guardians and include a form to complete if they refuse to have their student participate (see link below).
-All forms should be completed and returned to the student's site by January IS to best support school district planning.
-Your student's district may require additional information.
 Minnesota Department of Education Parent/Guardian Guide to Statewide Testing